-Transfer of Research and Development Results by Standardization
+Transfer of Research and Development Results by Standardisation

-Standardization is an important auxiliary method for the accelerated implementation of innovations.
-With a view to intensify early consideration of standardization aspects in the research process, the Federal Ministry of Economics and Technology (BMWi) announced in the Official Gazette to promote projects for the "transfer of research results by standardization” on 6 November 2009.
+Standardisation is an important auxiliary method for the accelerated implementation of innovations.
+With a view to intensify early consideration of standardisation aspects in the research process, the Federal Ministry of Economics and Technology (BMWi) announced in the Official Gazette to promote projects for the "transfer of research results by standardisation” on 6 November 2009.